Shildon Tunnel: History

 Work on Shildon Tunnel which is 1,220 yard long, was started in April 1839 and the tunnel was opened out in January 1842.
 The tunnel route afforded the railway company an alternative route north through the magnesian limestone ridge to the north of Shildon, and meant that traffic did not need to traverse the inclines on the Black Boy Colliery branch (Note: One theory as to how the colliery was so named, is how covered in coal-dust the young boys were who worked down the mine.) which reached a height of 500 ft above Shildon.
-The original Stockton & Darlington Railway (S&DR) route over the ridge into the River Gaunless valley was effected by the Brusselton Incline, west of Shildon, but the building of a tunnel through the 100 ft ridge just north of Shildon (known as the Shield), was an attractive prospect to the owners of the S&DR as it would speed up the movement of coal traffic.
+The original Stockton and Darlington Railway (S&DR) route over the ridge into the River Gaunless valley was effected by the Brusselton Incline, west of Shildon, but the building of a tunnel through the 100 ft ridge just north of Shildon (known as the Shield), was an attractive prospect to the owners of the S&DR as it would speed up the movement of coal traffic.

-Although built privately (the owners did not apply for an Act of Parliament) at a cost of £120,000 by three of the directors of the Stockton & Darlington railway under the name of the Shildon Tunnel Company, the tunnel was sold to the S&DR in 1847 for £223,450.
-This sale proved useful to the proprietors as eight years later, when ironstone was discovered in the hills south of Middlesbrough, their rental charges for the use of the Wear Valley and Middlesbrough & Redcar railways, was offset by the profits from the sale of the tunnel.
+Although built privately (the owners did not apply for an act of Parliament) at a cost of £120,000 by three of the directors of the Stockton and Darlington railway under the name of the Shildon Tunnel Company, the tunnel was sold to the S&DR in 1847 for £223,450.
+This sale proved useful to the proprietors as eight years later, when ironstone was discovered in the hills south of Middlesbrough, their rental charges for the use of the Wear Valley and Middlesbrough and Redcar railways, was offset by the profits from the sale of the tunnel.
 Thereafter, the S&DR charged customers at a rate of six shillings per ton of coal carried through the tunnel, which was reduced to two shillings per ton by a House of Commons committee looking into rates of charge on the railways.